FDA Finds Asbestos in Claire's Makeup

 Products marketed to tweens and teenagers

-Health effects may not appear for 20–50 years
+Health effects may not appear for 20 to 50 years after exposure

 Asbestos in the Makeup Aisle